rust-lang/rust/text/0000-manually-drop.md

 It is expected that the functions and wrapper added as a result of this RFC would be seldom necessary.

-In addition to the usual API documentation, this structure should be mentioned in reference/nomicon/elsewhere where drop ordering guarantees are described as a way to explicitly control the order in which the structure fields gets dropped.
+In addition to the usual API documentation, `ManuallyDrop` should be mentioned in reference/nomicon/elsewhere as the solution to the desire of explicit control of the order in which the structure fields gets dropped.

 <!--
 # Drawbacks